Clarity

 How to Fix Missing Alt Text on Images

 Missing alt text is one of the most common and most overlooked SEO issues on the web.
 Every image without alt text is a missed opportunity to rank in Google Image Search, reinforce your page's keywords, and make your site accessible to users who rely on screen readers.
-The fix takes seconds per image.
+The fix takes seconds per image — yet the vast majority of websites still get it wrong.

 What Is Alt Text?

 Alt text (alternative text) is an HTML attribute added to image tags that describes what the image shows.
-It was originally created for accessibility — screen readers read it aloud to visually impaired users — but it's also one of the signals Google uses to understand images and rank pages.
+It was originally created for accessibility — screen readers read it aloud to visually impaired users — but it's also one of the primary signals Google uses to understand images and rank pages.
+The W3C Web Accessibility Initiative (WAI) defines alt text as the core mechanism for making images accessible to all users.

 The HTML looks like this: